SepticNearby LogoSepticNearby.com

 What should I do before the truck arrives?

-Ensure a clear, unobstructed path for a large truck from the road to the septic tank.
-Unlock any gates.
-If you know where your tank lids are, uncovering them or marking their location is extremely helpful.
-For safety, please secure all pets and children away from the work area.
+To ensure a smooth service call, please clear the access path and driveway for the truck.
+If you know where your septic tank lids are, uncovering them or marking their location is extremely helpful.
+For safety, please secure all pets and keep small children away from the work area.

 Sources